Built-in Tools

 LoadMemoryTool

-Search conversation history and past interactions.
+Search conversation history and past interactions to maintain context across sessions.

 Import:

-import { LlmAgent, LoadMemoryTool } from "@iqai/adk";Setup:
+import { LoadMemoryTool } from "@iqai/adk";Setup:

 const agent = new LlmAgent({